Halcyon Days – The Bittersweet Love Story of Ceyx and Alcyone

 Alcyone’s farewell to Ceyx -Christoffer Wilhelm Ekersberg 1813.
 National Gallery of Denmark

-Alcyone was left alone on the shore to watch Ceyx disappear into the misty, darkening sea.
+Alcyone watched from the shore as Ceyx disappeared into the misty, darkening sea.

-Ceyx was not long out to sea when tragedy struck.
+Ceyx was not long out to sea before tragedy struck.

 The storm that killed Ceyx.
 Richard Wilson National Museum Wales